Sertifier + Salesforce Integration

 If you want to use any of these, add them to the sample request body in Step 5 before mapping them here.

-If you'd like to store the issued credential's verification link on the Salesforce contact (for example, to display it on the contact page, include it in emails, or report on issuance), add an Update Records element after the HTTP Callout.
+If you would like to store the issued credential's verification link on the Salesforce record (for example, to display it on the contact page, include it in emails, or report on issuance), add an Update Records element after the HTTP Callout.

-Note: If you don't wish to update the contact with the URL of the issued credential, this step is not required.
+Note: If you do not wish to update the record with the URL of the issued credential, this step is not required.
 The Flow will still successfully issue the credential.

 - How to Find Records to Update and Set Their Values: select Specify conditions to identify records, and set fields individually.